+IDE devices have jumpers or switches that are used to set the IDE device as MASTER or SLAVE.
+Refer to the IDE device user's manual.
 When installing two IDE devices on one cable, ensure that one device is set to MASTER and the other device is set to SLAVE.
 The documentation of your IDE device explains how to do this.

-About UDMA
+About UltraDMA

-This mainboard supports UltraDMA 66/100.
+This mainboard supports UltraDMA 33/66/100.
 UDMA is a technology that accelerates the performance of devices in the IDE channel.
-Install IDE devices that support UDMA and use IDE cables that support UDMA for better performance.
+To maximize performance, install IDE devices that support UDMA and use 80-pin IDE cables that support UDMA 66/100.